MarcoMengoli/marcomengoli.github.io/_posts/2015-11-15-GitBeginnerTutorial.md

 git tag -a TAG COMMIT_HASH
 {% endhighlight %}
 where COMMIT_HASH is the checksum (or a part of it) of the branch to tag.

+To view all tags (or a few using the search pattern):
+{% highlight bash %}
+git tag -l [pattern]
+{% endhighlight %}

+## BRANCH

+## Create branch and checkout

+To create a new branch:
+{% highlight bash %}
+git branch NewBranchName
+{% endhighlight %}

+After the creation of the new branch, we are still on the "old" branch, so we switch on the new with:
+{% highlight bash %}
+git checkout NewBranchName
+{% endhighlight %}

+There is also a shortucut to create a new branch and immediately move into it.
+We do that typing:
+{% highlight bash %}
+git checkout -b NewBranchName
+{% endhighlight %}
+where the -b option lets the checkout command to create the branch to switch on.

+### Marge

+First, checkout to the branch A in which you want to merge the other branch B. Doing this, the modifications in file B are merged in branch A (B->A).
+{% highlight bash %}
+git checkout MainBranchName

+git merge NewBranchName
+{% endhighlight %}

+After the merge operation, you maybe want to delete the branche merged.
+You can do this with command:
+{% highlight bash %}
+git branch -d NewBranchName
+{% endhighlight %}